Environmental issues in Egypt: Egypt's hydropolitics

 The Nile River passes through 9 countries before it reaches the floodplains of Egypt.

 Egypt is part of the Nile Basin alongside Sudan, Ethiopia, Uganda, Kenya, Tanzania, Burundi, Rwanda and the Democratic Republic of Congo.
 The allocation of power over the use of the Nile has been a source of conflict for years.
-The Nile is a symbol of Egypt's nationalism which has led to strong opposition from neighboring countries.
+The Nile is a symbol of Egypt's nationalism, which has led to strong opposition from neighboring countries.
 The Nile River provides irrigation, hydroelectricity and industrialization for Egypt.
 Egypt claims to support and stress the importance of water and agricultural projects in order to preserve its environment and allow for the Nile to develop an abundance of resources.
 Egypt has once threatened to go to war over water conflict against Ethiopia and Tanzania in the past.

-Regarding Egypt's current water conflicts, one current and controversial water issue is Egypt's current stance against the construction of the Grand Ethiopian Renaissance Dam.
-The Dam proposed by Ethiopia is an engineered gravity dam on the Blue Nile that will be one of the biggest water projects near the region.
-The issue then for Egypt, among other countries in the Nile Basin, is whether this project will decrease water flow in the Nile.
-The Nile Basin Initiative, Egypt's civil society, and foreign relations are a few of the main contributors to the historical and social framework Egypt's hydro-politics and environmental concerns.